Charlie Kirk: Republican Outreach to Black Community Must Be New Year's Resolution | Breitbart

 - Created Economic Opportunity Zones, which incentivize long-term capital investment in low-income, often urban, communities

-These are signature accomplishments, but even more could be done under this President if the Democrat Party, which pretends to care about the black community, would focus on working with the President instead of trying to remove him.
+These are signature accomplishments, but even more could be done under this president if the Democrat Party, which pretends to care about the black community, would focus on working with the president instead of trying to remove him.

 An example would be the new USMCA trade deal that Speaker Nancy Pelosi (D-CA) reluctantly was forced to approve in the House.
 This type of trade deal will only further improve life for laborers, agricultural workers, and hourly employees.
 And when employment tightens within this sector of the workforce, wages go up, which they have been faster than any other income bracket under President Trump.
 USMCA will accelerate this trend even more.
 (Next up should be school choice for black kids, but I’ll leave that for another article).